Yonle/dankoma.js/doc/doc.md

 ### Perspective transformation cache

-Stores Y-rotated versions of the base sprite.
+Stores Y-rotated versions of the base Mode 7 sprite.

 The transformed representation depends on:

 * Quantized Y rotation.
-* Rendering width.
 * Slice count.

 A `WeakMap` associates transformed caches with their source sprites.

-The transformed cache is invalidated when the rendering size changes.
+The transformed cache is discarded when the rendering size changes.

+### Payload cache

+Mode 7 payloads are parsed once and cached against their source record.

+This avoids repeatedly calling `JSON.parse()` when the payload is inspected during font detection and Mode 7 object creation.

 ---